jonnyspicer/jonnyspicer.com/content/blog/2020/06/2020-06-26-i-hate-it-when-people-are-nice-to-me.md

 categories:
 - Personal
 title: I Hate It When People Are Nice To Me
+series: ["I Hate It When People Are Nice To Me"]
 ---
 I think I've talked about this before, but equally I can't find it, so here it is again.